chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

     always constant at some value like 120 beats per minute.
 For files like this it's usually better to hide the beat and measure lines to remove clutter and avoid confusion at you play, where you might be expecting the lines to be relevant.
 If you turn off beat and measure lines this property is saved with the [CK].mid file and retained next time it is opened.

+## Assistive Version Addendum

+Concert Keyboardist has been made compatible with the adaptive switch interface produced by Assistive Technology Engineering and Consultation Inc.  [Atec](http://www.atengineering.us/index.php?main_page=product_info&cPath=4&products_id=277).

+With the Atec interface it is possible for the user to play music in Concert Keyboardist with as little as a single switch.
+A total of five switches are supported giving the user switch access to the most important music-playing features of Concert Keyboardist, in many cases without the need for continual supervision.

+Any switches with 1/8 inch or 3.5 mm diameter plugs and designed to work with a standard adaptive switch interface will work.
+Switches with low force, quick action and a quiet click will work best for playing music.
+For example [these](http://www.atengineering.us/index.php?main_page=product_info&cPath=5&products_id=154) work well.

+* If you have not already done so install Concert Keyboardist: [Installation and Setup on Windows] and [Installation and Setup on a Macintosh].
+* All the main Concert Keyboardist instructions also apply to the assistive version.
+Assistive features are built into in the main version of Concert Keyboardist.
+* Before using the assistive features familiarize yourself with the general operation of Concert Keyboardist as described in these sections [This is Concert Keyboardist], [Quick Start to Playing] and [Overview of The Main Window].
+Refer to other sections of the documentation as required.

+### Atec Switch Interface Setup

+* Connect the Atec Switch interface to a USB port on your computer.
+* Select the "blue" mode of the Atec Switch interface.
+Press the button on the back of the interface to step through the modes until the blue mode is illuminated.
+* The Atec interface supports up to five switches.
+In the blue mode they have the following uses in Concert keyboardist:

+	* Switch 1: start/stop playing
+	* Switch 2: rewind
+	* Switch 3: play notes
+	* Switch 4: play notes
+	* Switch 5: step back through the music

+* Plug at least one switch into port 3 on the Atec interface.
+Optionally for smoother and/or faster playing plug a second switch into port 4.
+* Play music with the switches exactly the same as with the computer keyboard keys.
+For information on playing with the computer keyboard see[Quick Start to Playing].
+Especially watch the "Getting Started" video.
+* When you press either of the "play notes" buttons the music starts scrolling and the first note is played.
+Pressing of either switches triggers successive "target notes" as the music scrolls.
+For more information on Target Notes see the main Concert keyboardist documentation.
+For example here
+* To allow even more control through switches you can plug a switch into each of the five ports of the Atec interface:
+	** Switch 1 is equivalent to pressing the spacebar on the computer keyboard.
+The main use of the spacebar is to stop the music playing
+	** Switch 2 is equivalent to pressing the return or enter key on the computer keyboard, which rewinds the music.
+The first press of the switch rewinds to where playing most recently started.
+A second press immediately following the first rewinds the music back to the start.
+	** Switch 3 and Switch 4 are both equivalent to pressing any of the letter keys on the keyboard, any of which triggers the next target note.
+		* As with the letter keys the user has complete control of the timing of when target notes are triggered which allows considerable individual expressivness in varying the note durations, timing and rhythm.
+It feels much like playing a real musical instrument.
+		* The reason two note playing switches are provided is to enable faster or smoother playing and to enable the playing of "legato" style note transitions.
+	** Switch 5 is equivalent to the back-arrow key on the computer keyboard.
+This steps back through the music one target note at a time.

 ## Licenses and Copyrights